Hy4ri/hamr-flake/README.md

 WARN: Read of colors.json failed: File does not exist
 ```

 This is harmless.
-Hamr looks for Material theme colors from [illogical-impulse](https://github.com/end-4/dots-hyprland).
-Without it, Hamr uses built-in default colors.
+Hamr uses built-in default colors.
+For dynamic theming from your wallpaper, install [matugen](https://github.com/InioX/matugen) and use the wallpaper plugin.

 **Warning about missing `quicklinks.json`**